2K12 Kub: Development

 The final major development of the Kub missile system was achieved during the development of its successor, the 9K37 "Buk" in 1974.
 Although the Buk is the successor to Kub it was decided that both systems could share some interoperability, the result of this decision was the "Kub-M4" system.
 The Kub-M4 used Kub-M3 components which could receive fire control information from the 9А310 transporter erector launcher and radar (TELAR) of the 9K37 Buk.
 The advantage of interoperability was an increase in the number of fire control channels and available missiles for each system as well as a faster service entry for Buk system components.
 The Kub-M4 was adopted into service in 1978 following completion of trials.

 Some early development implementations of the Buk missile system heavily utilized Kub components, including the 3M9 missile.

 There are several plans to integrate active radar homing missiles into Kub.
-For instance, Polish WZU of Grudziadz demonstrated a project of a Sparrow-armed Kub at the MSPO 2008 defence exhibition in Kielce.
+For instance, Polish WZU of Grudziądz demonstrated a project of a Sparrow-armed Kub at the MSPO 2008 defence exhibition in Kielce.
 It is reported also that Vympel initiated some work to use its RVV-AE air-to-air missile to modernise the Kvadrat SAM system.

 Also, the Czech company RETIA presented a SURN (fire control radar) upgrade featuring an optical channel and new multiple-function color displays as well as the radar upgrade and the IFF system.

 In 2011 a Kub upgraded launcher (named "2K12 KUB CZ") with three Aspide 2000 missiles in launch containers was presented at the International Exhibition of Defence and Security Technologies (IDET) exposition in Brno.
 The modifications were made by Retia.